finesource/gocontact_webchat_sdk/README.md

 # GoContact Client Webchat Interface SDK

 This repository is the base SDK for the Webchat Client in GoContact.
-It is compatible with 2021.1 and 2021.1 GoContact CCaaS releases.
+It is compatible with 2021.2+ GoContact CCaaS releases.

 The base configuration for the startup of the module is (this is just an example):